evams9/Cat-escape/README.md

 - Player: cat (green).
 - Obstacles: vacuum cleaner, fireworks (red).
-- Objects to score extra points: fish, mouse. (blue).

 ## Backlog / nice to have:

 - Another element appears in the sky and can take away our score.
-(Ex: a cloud that shoots lightning).
+(Ex: a cloud that shoots lightning). (black).
+- Objects to score extra points: fish, mouse. (blue).

 ## Data structure:
 class Player {